lukwies/Bikerentals-in-Seoul/README.md

 ## Hypothesis
-    * The average rental amount is higher on weekends.
+    * The average rental amount is higher on holidays
-    * The average rental amount is less if temperature is < 3°C
+    * The average rental amount is less if weather is cold (< 10°C)
+    * The average rental amount is higher at day (8°°-19°°)

 ## Prediction
     * Can we predict the amount of bikes rented for a given day?